-Depending on the program you are either taking a variety of introductory courses (Winter Program, Summer Program I+II) or in-depth courses (Fall Term Program) on Europe and the EU.
+Depending on the program you are either taking a variety of introductory courses (Winter School, Summer School I+II, Tübingen-Berlin International Summer School) or in-depth courses (Fall Term Program) on Europe and the EU.
 Each program follows an interdisciplinary approach.
 Thus, class sessions cover diverse areas such as EU politics, history, law, international business and culture.

-The Fall Term Program serves as an opportunity for international students interested in further studies at the University of Tübingen at the M.A. or even PhD level.
+Until 2018 the Fall Term Program served as an opportunity for international students interested in further studies at the University of Tübingen at the M.A. or even PhD level.
+Due to some organizational changes, the Fall Term Program pauses in 2019.

-Seminars are taught in English by Tübingen University faculty dedicated to the study of Europe.
-In addition, you meet with European politicians, debate on current European affairs, and attend guest lectures by experts from each of the different fields.
+Seminars are taught in English by Tübingen University faculty and experts dedicated to the study of Europe.
+In addition to that, in our Summer School II two courses are offered by visiting faculty from our partner institution Oregon State University.
+Furthermore, for instance, beyond class sessions you meet with European politicians and representatives of civil society, debate on current European affairs, go on exciting and insightful study trips, and attend guest lectures by invited experts from the different fields.
 Classes are small and individual mentoring is guaranteed at all times.

 Exemplary courses are: